micahwoods/micahwoods.github.io/_posts/2018-09-14-shopping-magazines-4am-7-11.md

 ![keya gc hole 2](/img/keya2.jpg)

 Those grasses are really typical for Japan and for tournament golf in Japan.
-But what is really distinctive about Keya GC and the KBC Augusta tournament is the korai greens as well; there are hundreds of courses in Japan with korai greens, but for tournament golf on the men's tour, Keya GC is the only course with korai greens.
+But what is distinctive about Keya GC and the KBC Augusta tournament is the korai on greens as well; there are hundreds of courses in Japan with korai greens, but for tournament golf on the men's tour, Keya GC is the only course with korai greens.

 ![keya gc hole 18 korai green](/img/keya_18_sunrise.jpg)

-We didn't realize how useful the data on surface performance and grass conditions would be when the first set was collected in 2013.
-What we did know, however, is that the moderately-sloping greens at Keya GC would ideally be over 10 feet on the stimpmeter for the tournament---no easy task on korai in the heat of summer---and that it would be good if the surfaces could be made firmer than they were in 2013.
+We didn't realize how useful the data on surface performance and grass conditions would be when the first set of data were collected during the 2013 tournament.
+What we did know, however, is that the moderately-sloping greens at Keya GC would ideally be over 10 feet on the stimpmeter for the tournament---no easy task on korai in the heat of summer---and that it would be great to get the surfaces firmer than they were in 2013.

 As it has turned out, Andrew has used the data to make adjustments in the maintenance, and these adjustments have led to dramatic changes in the playing conditions of the surfaces.
 I updated the chart to include the data from tournament week in 2018, and that's reproduced here.